intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 targets.
 The described design uses OS-neutral offload-wrapper tool and does not impose restrictions on fat objects.*

+#### Device Link
+The -fsycl-link flag instructs the compiler to fully link device code without fully linking host code.
+The result of such a compile is a fat object that contains a fully linked device binary.
+The primary motivation for this flow is to allow users to save re-compile time when making changes that only affect their host code.
+In the case where device image generation takes a long time (e.g. FPGA), this savings can be significant.

+For example, if the user separated source code into four files: dev_a.cpp, dev_b.cpp, host_a.cpp and host_b.cpp where only dev_a.cpp and dev_b.cpp contain device code, they can divide the compilation process into three steps:
+1. Device link: dev_a.cpp dev_b.cpp -> dev_image.o (contain device image)
+2. Host Compile (c): host_a.cpp -> host_a.o; host_b.cpp -> host_b.o
+3. Linking: dev_image.o host_a.o host_b.o -> exectuable

+Step 1 can take hours for some targets.
+But if the user wish to recompile after modifying only host_a.cpp and host_b.cpp, they can simply run steps 2 and 3 without rerunning the expensive step 1.

+The compiler is responsible for verifying that the user provided all the relevant files to the device link step.
+There are 2 cases that have to be checked:

+1. Missing symbols referenced by the kernels present in the device link step (e.g. functions called by or global variables used by the known kernels).
+2. Missing kernels.

+Case 1 can be identified in the device binary generation stage (step 1) by scanning the known kernels.
+Case 2 must be verified by the driver by checking for newly introduced kernels in the final link stage (step 3).

+The llvm-no-spirv-kernel tool was introduced to facilitate checking for case 2 in the driver.
+It detects if a module includes kernels and is invoked as follows:

+llvm-no-spirv-kernel host.bc

+It returns 0 if no kernels are present and 1 otherwise.

 ### Integration with SPIR-V format

 This section explains how to generate SPIR-V specific types and operations from